The Pros & Cons of Tinting Your Home’s Windows

 Increased Privacy

-For many homeowners, the primary benefit of tinted windows is the increased privacy that they provide.
-During daylight hours, tinted windows make it almost impossible for anybody to see into your home.
-If your home faces a busy street or road, they can allow you to enjoy natural light without constantly feeling like you are on a stage.
+For many homeowners, the primary benefit of tinted windows is the increased privacy they provide.
+During daylight hours, tinted windows and sliding glass doors make it almost impossible for anybody to see into your home.

 Lower Summer Temperatures